samsquire/ideas4/README.md

 This data structure modification could be efficiently handled by a rope data structure as the document is large.

-Each problem has an ideal data structure.
-We should define the data structure we want and let the computer determine the best course to get there.

-Each stage of iteration represents a new intermediary data structure.

 Each field access or pointer deference represents a column in the looped dataset.